 “Life's a journey and we're all on our way to the end.
 You can't say, ‘If I had only done it this way, before...’” he said.
 “I can't work on that logic, because to me it's a crutch to rely on the ‘what if’ factor.”

 James was committed to not repeating the past and was actually encouraged by negative people, using their energy to his advantage.

 “It's my motivation to go to the gym.
 When I think about falling off keto, I think of them,” he said.
 “Be happy!
 It ticks off the jerks because they don't have power when you're happy.”

-When Doerge started keto, he weighed 421 pounds (191 kg).
+When James started keto, he weighed 421 pounds (191 kg).
 After about a year and a half on keto, he dropped down to 229 pounds (104 kg), in total losing nearly 202 pounds (92 kg).
-And he's still counting down.
+And still counting.

 “You're going to fall from time to time and when you do, just don't lay there and let people trample over you,” he said.
 “Get up, dust the dirt off, and keep going forward.”